Axe in Target

 4. Horse

-Two players will compete in each round for the highest scoring throw in Horse.
+Two players or teams will compete in each round for the highest scoring throw in Horse.
 Whoever has the lower scoring throw will then receive a letter from the word “HORSE” that round.
 The first person or team to spell out “HORSE” completely loses.
-This game does go by quicker than the others, so it’s better to play one-on-one instead of in teams.
+This game does go by quicker than the others, so it’s better to play one-on-one instead of in teams which makes it the best game for an axe throwing date.

 If there’s a tie in a round, the players will throw another tie-breaker throw.
 If you’re playing with a team and that round remains a tie, move on to the next players.